FadiZahhar/NuxtTraining/readme.md

 * The result from asyncData will be merged with data.

-## asyncData method runs on both client and server side
+## asyncData method runs on both client and server side (Proof Of Concept)

 1. comment out the scripts inside the index.vue of posts pages and make sure the h2 for loop of posts is commented as well for not displaying any error.
 1. create a new script that have the asyncData as following